 - If taxes have already been paid in the other state, regardless of an agreement on double taxation, so long as this income is not considered as having been obtained in Portuguese territory, under the criteria laid out in the first paragraph of article 18 of the tax code.

 Income tax in Portugal: What happens after 10 years?

 Non-habitual residents can enjoy this special status for a maximum of 10 years, which need not be consecutive.
 If, over a period of 10 years, the citizen did not benefit from this status for one or more of them, then he can do so over the following years, provided he meets the criteria.
 This maximum of 10 years cannot be prolonged.

-Following these 10 years the non-habitual resident will begin to be taxed according to the regular Portuguese tax rates.
+Following these 10 years the non-habitual resident will begin to pay income tax in Portugal according to the regular Portuguese tax rates.
 If they are non-residents, this is, if they have spent less than 183 days in the country over the space of 12 months, then they are only taxed on the income generated in the country.

 The tax rates in Portugal are progressive in nature.
-The higher your income, the more you will have to pay.
+The higher your income, the more you will have to pay income tax in Portugal.

 |up to 7,091 euros||14,5%|